lydstyl/191217-fair-refund/README.md

 # To do

-- ChargeForm & ChargesList add and remove a charge
+- ChargeForm & ChargesList select then remove & add charge

 - CSS --> beta test 1 week